 We will ask you to take part in two meetings with the robot.
 During these meetings, you will first be taught what the robot can do.
 Then you can interact with it.
 You can it ask it questions and it will talk with you.
 You can also ask it to do things like walk, do exercises, dance, etc.

-After you have had 2 sessions with the robot, we will ask you to take part in an interview with one of our staff people.
-They will ask you questions about your experience with the robot.
-They will ask you what you liked about interacting with the robot and what you did not.
+After you have had 2 sessions with the robot, we will ask you to introduce us a close person to you so that person take part in a survey.
+The survey will ask them questions about robots and whether they think robot can be useful for poeple.

 The final thing we will ask you to do is take part in a group interview about the robot This group will include 3 to 4 other people.
 These are sometimes called focus groups.
 During this group meeting people will be asked to talk with others about what they liked and did not like about the robot and the things they did with it.